 The electro-optic effect will be seen during the second semester in lecture and in tutorials.
-The few items below allow us to carry out the labwork on and to understand the birefringence induced by an electric field and the use of an electro-optical component as an intensity modulator.
+The few items below allow us to carry out the labwork on and to under-

 The application of an electric field on a non-centrosymmetric crystal can cause a change in the refractive index.
-If the change of index is proportional to the applied field, this phenomenon is called the Pockels effect (this is the case of the KDP crystal studied in this lab).
+If the change of index is proportional to the applied field, this phenomenon is called the Pockels effect (this is the case of the KD\P crystal studied in this lab).
 If, however, the change is proportional to the square of the applied field, this is called the Kerr effect.